motau-kamogelo/DataScienceProjects/README.md

 ## Hi, my name is Kamogelo Motau

-My previous and current projects will be organized here for perusal
+My previous and current projects will be organized here for perusal.
+This repo is currently under construction.